 One of the oldest established restaurants in Rome, located across from the former site of a slaughterhouse, is Checchino dal 1887.
 It was originally founded to feed the slaughterhouse workers an inexpensive hearty meal.
 The menu still features simple fare, such as coda alla vaccinara (oxtail stew) and trippa(tripe), but also showcases grilled meats, pastas and salads.

 Trimani, a stylish, yet casual, enoteca (wine bar and restaurant) in the vicinity of the Termini train station, is one of my favourite places for sampling rich Italian cheeses, salami and prosciutto alongside an extensive list of wines by the glass.
-I always begin by indulging my hedonistic appetite for the Italian sparkling wine, Prosecco, and then move on to a fantastic Barbaresco or Barolo.
+I always begin by indulging my hedonistic appetite for the Italian sparkling wine, Franciacorta, and then move on to a fantastic Barbaresco or Barolo.
 Next door to the enoteca is the Trimani wine store, established in 1827, with an impressive selection of mainly Italian vintages that number in the thousands.

 Roman style pizza is a very different species from the international snack that is called pizza.
 There are strict rules about pizza-making: the crust must be thin and it must be made in a ‘forno a legna’, a wood-burning oven.
 Da Giggetto, in the Porto Piaarea, adheres to these rules and tops their creations with the freshest ingredients.
 There are numerous offerings to choose from, but the classic Margherita, with tomato sauce and mozzarella, is still the most delicious choice.
 I don’t always bother with wine when eating pizza; an Italian beer like Birra Moretti is also a good companion.